This post was originally published on October 28, 2016, and updated most recently on January 30, 2021.

 Most boards incorporate three basic stages into their workflow: To Do, In Progress, and Done.
 Development teams also often include a Code Review stage.
 However, teams can customize their boards to whatever workflow is best for them.

 The stage names are not as important as the board itself is.
 The purpose of the board is to visualize teamwork, standardize workflow, and make blockers more easily identified and resolved.

 The kanban board is also dependent on all team members taking responsibility for being transparent about their work and communicating their capacity in real-time.
 The board is only as good as the integrity of the information it represents.

 Across each stage designated on the kanban board, cards are placed to represent different work items currently in that stage of production.
 Cards can contain a lot of important information like who is responsible for each item of work, a description of the task and any relevant documents for context, a time estimate, and more.

-Again, relevant information can be customized to each team’s needs.
-As a stage is completed, the card is moved across the board until it reaches the final stage.
+Again, teams can customize relevant information to their own needs.
+As you complete a stage, you move the card across the board until it reaches the final stage.

 The benefits of Kanban